-What: A free, 20 minute, online consultation with indoor air quality experts from the University of Toronto.
-When: June 7 and 21 & July 12 and 19 What time: Each date, we have two 20 minute online appointments available.
+What time: Each week, we have two 20 minute online appointments available.
 The first one starts at 11:00 am, and the second one starts at 11:25 am.

-How to register: To schedule an online appointment please contact Pearl Buhariwala at: Pearl.Buhariwala@unityhealth.to .
-Please include preferred appointment day and time, the type of facility, and any specific questions.
+How to register: To schedule an online appointment or join the waiting list for May appointments, please contact Pearl Buhariwala at:

+Pearl.Buhariwala@unityhealth.to.
+Please include your preferred appointment day and time, the type of facility you work at, and any specific questions you have so our experts can prepare for your appointment.

 How you can prepare: Please explore this backgrounder about reducing transmission of COVID-19 using indoor air quality measures.
 Please also bring as much specific information as possible.
 For example, if you have questions about your HVAC system, find out as much about it as you can before the appointment.